 The board will make reasonable accommodations for qualified persons with disabilities in accordance with policy 1730/4022/7231, Nondiscrimination on the Basis of Disabilities, and the requirements of state and federal law.
-An individual with a disability may be accompanied by his or her service animal on school property subject to the requirements of this policy unless the animal is properly excluded as set forth in section E of this policy.
-If necessary, T the superintendent shall may establish any necessary administrative regulations for the use of service animals on school property.
+An individual with a disability may be accompanied by his or her service animal on school property subject to the requirements of this policy.
+If necessary, the superintendent may establish any necessary administrative regulations for the use of service animals on school property.